Aditee1511/Task-2-Unsupervised-Learning/README.md

-Data Science Intren Task2-From the given ‘iris’ dataset, predict the optimum no. of clusters and represent it visually.Tool(s) Used - Python (Jupyter Notebook)
+Data Science Intren Task2-From the given ‘iris’ dataset, predict the optimum no. of clusters and represent it visually,using K-Means Clustering(Unsupervised Machine Learning).Tool(s) Used - Python (Jupyter Notebook)